-Democrats aim to restrain Trump after seizing U.S. House
+Democrats aim to rein in Trump after seizing U.S. House

 The Democratic gains were fueled by women, young and Hispanic voters, a Reuters/Ipsos Election Day poll found.
 Fifty-five percent of women said they backed a Democrat for the House this year, compared to 49 percent in the 2014 midterm congressional election.

-Democrats turned out to register disapproval of Trump’s divisive rhetoric and policies on such issues as immigration and his travel ban targeting several Muslim-majority countries.

 A record number of women ran for office this election, many of them Democrats.

-In the House, Democrats picked up seats across the map.
-Democrats who picked up Republican-held seats included Donna Shalala, a former Cabinet secretary under President Bill Clinton, in Florida.

-Some of the campaign’s biggest Democratic stars lost.
-Liberal House member Beto O’Rourke’s underdog Senate campaign fell short in conservative Texas against Republican incumbent Ted Cruz.
+The party picked up seats across the map but some of the campaign’s biggest Democratic stars lost.

+Liberal Beto O’Rourke’s underdog Senate campaign fell short in conservative Texas against Republican Ted Cruz.
 Andrew Gillum lost to Republican Ron DeSantis in his quest to become Florida’s first black governor.

 The gubernatorial race in Georgia, where Democrat Stacey Abrams was seeking to become the first black woman to be elected governor of a U.S. state, remained too close to call early on Wednesday.

-Reporting by John Whitesides; Additional reporting by Susan Heavey, Steve Holland, Roberta Rampton, Eric Beech, Julia Harte and David Alexander in Washington; Megan Davies in New York; Tom Balmforth, Olzhas Auyezov, Vladimir Soldatkin in Moscow; Riham Alkousaa in Berlin; Writing by John Whitesides and Alistair Bell; Editing by Howard Goller and Frances Kerry
+Reporting by John Whitesides; Additional reporting by Susan Heavey, Steve Holland, Roberta Rampton, Eric Beech, Julia Harte and David Alexander in Washington; Megan Davies in New York; Tom Balmforth, Olzhas Auyezov, Vladimir Soldatkin in Moscow; Riham Alkousaa in Berlin; Writing by John Whitesides and Alistair Bell; Editing by Frances Kerry